Information Box Group

 Cognition / Perception – Evolution & Social Behaviour – Systems & Behavioural Neuroscience – Research & Clinical Training

-I completed my PhD in Cognitive Neuroscience at University College London (UCL) where I worked under the supervision of Professor Patrick Haggard on questions relating to sensorimotor control and volition.
-Following my PhD, I was a Postdoctoral Fellow with Professor Melvyn A. Goodale at what is now the Brain and Mind Institute at Weste University, in London Ontario.
-I run the Social Brain, Body and Action Lab and the Neurosociety Lab at McMaster University.
+Professor Obhi completed his PhD in Cognitive Neuroscience at University College London (UCL) where he worked under the supervision of Professor Patrick Haggard on sensorimotor control and volition.
+Following his PhD, he was a Postdoctoral Fellow with Professor Melvyn A. Goodale at what is now the Centre for Brain and Mind at Western University, in London Ontario.
+Dr. Obhi currently runs the Social Brain, Body and Action Lab at McMaster University.

-I contribute to the scientific community by serving as a Co-Editor at Experimental Brain Research, an associate editor at the Quarterly Joual of Experimental Psychology and a review editor at Frontiers in Human Neuroscience.
-I was previously an Associate Editor at Cognitive Neuroscience and Acta Psychologica.
+Dr. Obhi contributes to the scientific community by serving as a Co-Editor at Experimental Brain Research and a review editor at Frontiers in Human Neuroscience.
+He was previously an Associate Editor at the Quarterly Journal of Experimental Psychology, Cognitive Neuroscience and Acta Psychologica.
+Professor Obhi also serves as McMaster’s first Associate Vice-President Research for Society and Impact.

 Sukhvinder Obhi